Collaborations & commissions welcomed.

 The bricks are salvaged from demolition sites, old chimneys, abandoned houses, and neighborhood basements.

-Cream city bricks - Produced in Milwaukee, cream city bricks were the desired and abundant building materials during the late 1800's.
+Cream city bricks history - Produced in Milwaukee, cream city bricks were the desired and abundant building materials during the late 1800's.
 A creamy, light yellow brick, made from clay found in the Menomonee River Valley - Southwest bank of Lake Michigan.
 These bricks became a major export for Milwaukee.
 The city built so many of its homes and business using these bricks, Milwaukee, WI became known as The Cream City.

-Chicago pink bricks - Also known as Chicago common brick; reclaimed from demolition sites.
+Chicago pink bricks history - Also known as Chicago common brick; reclaimed from demolition sites.
 Also known as "Old Chicago" brick, these are natural clay bricks made in the Chicago area from the late 1800's up until the early 1970's.
 They come in varying tones of pink and buff, but the general hue is usually a terra-cotta color ranging from light to medium pink or salmon color, sometimes with highlights of gold, yellow or even flecks of black. - Vintage Brick Salvage